frnrbt/ondorse-home/index.md

   - section_id: features
     type: section_features
     background: white
-    title: Use Cases
+    title: Use cases
     features:
-      - title: For Financial Services Companies
+      - title: For financial services companies
         content: >
           Including banks, insurance companies and other gatekeepers such as fintechs and crypto exchange platforms.